-The Board has adopted Proxy Voting Policies and Procedures (the "Trust Policies") on behalf of the Trust, which delegates the responsibility for voting the Funds' proxies to the Advisor, as applicable, subject to the Board's continuing oversight.
-The Trust Policies require that the Advisor vote proxies received in a manner consistent with the best interests of the Funds.
-The Trust Policies also require the Advisor to present to the Board, at least annually, the Advisor's Proxy Voting Policies and Procedures ("Advisor's Policies") and a record of each proxy voted by the Advisor on behalf of the Funds, including a report on the resolution of all proxies identified by the Advisor as involving a conflict of interest.
-See Appendix B for the Advisor's Proxy Policies and Procedures and the Trust Policies.
+The Board has adopted Proxy Voting Policies and Procedures (the "Trust Policies") on behalf of the Trust, which delegates the responsibility for voting the Funds' proxies to the Advisor or Sub-Advisors, as applicable, subject to the Board's continuing oversight.
+The Trust Policies require that the Advisor or Sub-Advisors, as applicable, vote proxies received in a manner consistent with the best interests of the Funds.
+The Trust Policies also require the Advisor or Sub-Advisors, as applicable, to present to the Board, at least annually, the Advisor's or Sub-Advisors' Proxy Voting Policies and Procedures ("Advisor's Policies") and a record of each proxy voted by the Advisor or Sub-Advisors, as applicable, on behalf of the Funds, including a report on the resolution of all proxies identified by the Advisor or Sub-Advisors, as applicable, as involving a conflict of interest.
+See Appendix B for the Advisor's and Sub-Advisors' Proxy Policies and Procedures and the Trust Policies.
 The Trust Policies and Advisor's Policies are intended to serve as guidelines and to further the economic value of each security held by a Fund.
 The Trust's CCO will review the Trust Policies annually.
 Each proxy will be considered individually, taking into account the relevant circumstances at the time of each vote.

-If a proxy proposal raises a material conflict between the Advisor's interests and Fund's interests, the Advisor will resolve the conflict by following the policy guidelines or the recommendation of an independent third party.
+If a proxy proposal raises a material conflict between the Advisor's or Sub-Advisors' interests and the respective Fund's interests, the Advisor or Sub-Advisors will resolve the conflict by following the policy guidelines or the recommendation of an independent third party.